JesseEsquivel/MDATP/DeviceControl/ReadMe.md

 SerialNumberId - C860008861D7EF41CA13157C&amp;0
 VID_PID - "VID_0930&amp;PID_6545"
 ```
-So there you have it in the above table, these are all of hte possible values you can use as a matching identifier in your device control policy.
+So there you have it in the above table, these are all of the possible values you can use as a matching identifier in your device control policy.

 ### Groups XML
 Coming soon.

 ### Policy XML
+Coming soon.

 ### PowerBI Template
 Stay tuned.  😈